 If you think back to late 2018, the mood was unremittingly gloomy.
-Global share markets had posted their worst annual performance in seven years.
-The Aussie market had fallen about three percent over the year, its first decline since 2011.
+Global share markets had posted their worst annual performance in seven years and the Aussie market had fallen about three per cent over the year, its first decline since 2011.

 It was an ominous mix of negative headlines and you can see how all that bad news might have prompted investors to seek a safe harbour while the storm passed.

 But with the fourth quarter nearing its end, global share markets have had a pretty good year.
-The US market was at record highs at time of writing, having risen about 25% in 2019.
+At the time of writing, the US market was at record highs, having risen about 25% in 2019.
 The Australian market was up around 20% and the NZ market about 25% higher.